xlhdh/sp2016.11-731/hw4/README.md

+LSTM encoder - decoder with word embedding layer on both sides, and 1 layer LSTM on both sides.
+Tried:
+- various embedding and hidden layer sizes
+- various batch sizes
+- gradually increasing sequence length
+- initializing forget gates bias with 1.0
+Nothing worked (or to be precise, they all worked, just not enough to make this a decent translator).
+Final result is from  embedding size 128, hidden layer 512, and batch size 32.

 There are two Python programs here:

  - `python bleu.py your-output.txt ref.txt` to compute the BLEU score of your output against the reference translation.